+You can also use an external XML editor to write XML query expressions.
+External editors might be more comfortable to use and often offer additional tools like auto completion.
+The XML Schema definition of the query language (required for validation and auto completion) can be exported via “Project Save Project XSD As…” on the main menu of the Importer/Exporter (cf. chapter 5.1).
+Make sure to use a <query> element as root element of the query expression in your external XML editor.

 Export preferences.
 In addition to the settings on the Export tab, more fine-grained preference settings affecting the CityGML export are available on the Preferences tab of the operations window.
 Make sure to check these settings before starting the export process.
-A full documentation of the export preferences is available in chapter 5.6.2.
+A full documentation of the export preferences can be found in chapter 5.6.2.
 The following table provides a summary overview.